tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 People familiar with uncle Bob (Robert C. Martin) will know his mantra: "high level policy, low level details".
 K8s allows us to define a high level policy through their api that abstracts away the low level implementation details.

-It's precisely this K8s service abstraction capability that i will use to integrate our external 'legacy' application.
+It's precisely this K8s service abstraction capability that I will use to integrate our external 'legacy' application.
 Although in K8s a service usually represents a deployment where containers are managed by k8s.
-In K8s i will just use an `ExternalName` to reference an existing unorchestrated external component rather than a K8s pod or daemonset.
+In K8s I will just use an `ExternalName` to reference an existing unorchestrated external component rather than a K8s pod or daemonset.

 Below is a simple example of how this will look.